sannidhi27/cse15l-lab-reports/lab3.md

 Copy code
 find . -perm -600
 These are just a few examples of how you can use the find command in different ways.
 The find command has many more options and can be combined with other commands to perform more complex searches and actions.

+> From this search result I was able to understand more applications of find, and chose a few to use for this lab report.
 ***
 3. can you give me some more options?
 ***